overviewer/Minecraft-Overviewer/docs/design/designdoc.rst

 .. image:: blockrendering/cube_parts.png
     :alt: How the cube parts fit together

 There is one more complication.
 The cubes don't tessellate perfectly.
-This diagram illustrates when a cube is positioned next to another.
-The lower cubes are 18 pixels lower and 12 pixels to either side, which is half the width and 3/4 the height respectively.
+A six pixel gap is left between the lower-right border and upper-left border of blocks in this arrangement:

 .. image:: blockrendering/tessellation.png
     :alt: Cubes don't tessellate perfectly